genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/customisation.md

 }
 ```

-The onInit() method is called after process bootstrapping is complete.
+The `onInit()` method is called after process bootstrapping is complete.

-At this stage you can be confident that all of the configured FIX sessions have been registered and any socket connectors have been started.
+At this stage, you can be confident that all the configured FIX sessions have been registered and any socket connectors have been started.

 Additional callbacks are invoked when events are received from the FIX engine.

 It is important that any code in your implementation of this interface does not block the calling thread.

-### Message Publishers
+## Message Publishers
-The interface for custom message receivers is QuickFixMessagePublisher:
+The interface for custom message receivers is `QuickFixMessagePublisher`:

 ```kotlin
 interface QuickFixMessagePublisher {